 The Sir George, Jugiong

 For something a bit fancier, keep driving a little further to Jugiong.
 This historic village has become a foodie stopping point along the Hume, thanks to the Sir George Hotel and it’s well regarded restaurant.
-Dogs are welcome to join you at the outdoor dining tables underneath the Avenue of Snow Pears.
+Dogs are welcome to join you at the outdoor dining tables underneath the Avenue of Snow Pears, away from the main outdoor dining area.

 If you’re pressed for time, instead pick up something at the cafe next door, the Long Track Pantry, with dogs welcome on the outdoor verandah.
 Unfortunately though, the park directly opposite doesn’t allow dogs, with copious signs to remind you when I last visited.